UBC-MDS/exploratory-data-viz/chapters/en/module2.md

 <opt text="Europe">

-Europe has improvedimproved, but other origins have improved by greater amounts.
+Europe has improved, but other origins have improved by greater amounts.

 </opt>